Collective effects of neighbouring melting ice objects: Results

-We note that when the objects are farther apart, and $\mathcal{T}_\text{bot}$ is smaller or of the order of $\mathcal{T}_\text{top}$, a cavity forms at the bottom of the object below.
-This is shown in figure~\ref{fig:snapshots}, where the lower object develops a cavity on its bottom face when $D/L = 1$ (or equivalently $D/\delta_\text{th} \approx 70$); see for instance the snapshot at time $t=0.41~\mathcal{T}_\text{ref}$.
+When the objects are farther apart, and $\mathcal{T}_\text{bot}$ is smaller or of the order of $\mathcal{T}_\text{top}$, a cavity forms at the bottom of the object below.
+This is shown in figure~\ref{fig:snapshots}, where the lower object develops a cavity on its bottom face when $D/L = 1$ (or equivalently $D/\delta_\text{th} \approx 69$); see for instance the snapshot at time $t=0.41~\mathcal{T}_\text{ref}$.
 A contour of the bottom object when it has developed a cavity below is also shown in panel (a) in figure~\ref{fig:cavity_plume}.
-We find that the presence of a cavity on the underside, that persists for a large part of the evolution of the bottom object, correlates well with enhanced melting.
+The contour of the upper object, which does not develop a bottom cavity, is shown for comparison.
+The presence of a cavity on the underside, that persists for a large part of the evolution of the bottom object, correlates well with enhanced melting.
 Figure~\ref{fig:cavity_plume}(b) shows a 2D map of the percentage of the evolution of the object below where a bottom cavity is detected, for all $\text{Ra}$ and all $D$ considered.
-Note the grey line and shaded region, which just as in figure~\ref{fig:melting_times}(b) delimits the regions where $\mathcal{T}_\text{bot} \neq \mathcal{T}_\text{top}$.
+To detect the presence of a bottom cavity we compute the convex hull of the lower half part of the ice, and compare its area with the actual surface of the actual portion of ice.
+When the convex hull area is greater than the ice surface by 1\% a bottom cavity is detected.
 For large enough objects (here, $\text{Ra} > \mathcal{O}(10^6)$), a persistent bottom cavity (that is, a cavity that exists for more than half of the object's evolution) correlates well with $\mathcal{T}_\text{bot} < \mathcal{T}_\text{top}$, i.e. with the enhanced melting.
 This effect can also be observed in the movies provided as supplementary material.
 Neither the top objects nor the single melting object develop a cavity on their underside.
 As noted by \cite{Yang2024}, sufficiently large ice bodies are expected to form a lower cavity due to enhanced circulation from flow separation.
-In our case, however, the cavity beneath the lower object arises from a complex interplay between natural convection from its own melting and forced convection from the meltwater plume of the top block.
+For smaller objects (i.e., smaller $\text{Ra}$), the flow produced by natural convection is not strong enough to separate at the corners of the ice, preventing the formation of a cavity.
+As $\text{Ra}$ increases, the buoyancy-driven flow intensifies and flow separation can occur underneath sufficiently large bodies, triggering cavity formation.
+In our case, the mechanism is similar as that reported by \cite{Yang2024} in that separation plays a key role, but differs in that the circulation beneath the lower object results from a combination of flow from its own meltwater (natural convection) and the forced convection produced by the impinging plume from the top block.